NewsCovering Kentucky

 LEXINGTON, Ky.
 (LEX 18) — The Fayette County Board of Education received an independent investigation report that found Superintendent Demetrius Liggins failed to adequately oversee the district's financial situation and keep board members properly informed about budget concerns.

-Attorney Leigh Latherow of VanAntwerp Attorneys conducted the investigation after allegations were raised by former district employee Ann Sampson Grimes in August 2025.
+Attorney Leigh Latherow of VanAntwerp Attorneys conducted the investigation after allegations were raised by district employee Ann Sampson Grimes in August 2025.
 The report concluded that Liggins violated board policies regarding his duties as superintendent and budget planning by not maintaining appropriate oversight of the district's finance and budget departments.

 "Sufficient evidence was presented to substantiate a finding that the superintendent failed to fully comply with the requirements set forth in Board Policies," Latherow wrote in the 13-page report.